 best performance male: Like 1957 on the ladies’ side, 1961 is dominated by international cinema when it comes to the best acting performances of 1961.
 There is really a three-way tie at the very top here.
 Mifune continues his dazzling work with Kurosawa in Yojimbo.
 Mifune has such confidence and swagger- a nonchalance almost that he absolutely can pull off.
 This is an action hero performance that would influence just about everyone working in the genre in the back-half of the 20th century and beyond.
 Paul Newman in The Hustler is his big coming out party.
 He’s a little out-acted by Liz Taylor in Cat on a Hot Tin Roof and Exodus doesn’t quite gel—it isn’t until 1961 that Newman truly finds his stride.
 The third actor splitting the vote at the top of 1961 is Franco Citti in Accattone.
 Accattone It isn’t just a triumph for Pasolini—Franco Citti is incredible as Accattone or Vittorio.
 Citti is in every scene of the film.
 This is not the suit-wearing suave Marcello Mastroianni characters from Fellini or the affluent ennui of Antonioni in the early 1960’s Italian cinema.
 Accattone is rough, gambling, spitting—he has an edge.
 He’s a pimp, wearing a chain and the trademark white sweater.
 Speaking of Mastroianni, he’s fourth here for this work in Antonioni’s La Notte.
 I think it is an important role for Mastroianni to get a top actor of the year mention when he’s not working with Fellini—it builds his resume.
 Lastly, he isn’t on screen as much as the others listed above but Fernando Rey deserves some love for his work as Don Jaime in Bunuel’s masterpiece.

 best performance female: Deborah Kerr was nominated for six Oscars and never won (she won an honorary one in 1994).
 She wasn’t even nominated in 1961 for Jack Clayton’s The Innocents and I think it’s the best performance of the year, probably from either sex, and therefore, a huge oversight by the academy.
 More modern viewers will recognize pieces of it in Nicole Kidman’s stellar work in The Others (2001).
 Kerr’s is a superb central performance in one of the better films the horror genre would produce.
 The End of Summer is yet another major accomplishment for Ozu’s muse Setsuko Hara.
 La Notte features not only Jeanne Moreau opposite of Mastroianni but Monica Vitti as well- both deserve mention.
 Monica Vitti shows up 70-minutes in and takes over.
 She’s absolutely hypnotic.
-Anouk Aimée is next as Demy’s titular lead in Lola and she’s followed closely by Delphine Seyrid and Silvia Pinal in Last Year in Marienbad and Viridiana respectively.
-Lastly, though she doesn’t sing in it, her work in West Side Story is reason to recognize Natalie Wood’s talents and stellar work.
-As iconic as she is as a child actor in Miracle on 34th Street and growing up in The Searchers, this is the work she should be remembered for- it’s her best performance.
-If you needed any more reason to add her to this distinguished list in 1961—she’s also in Splendor in the Grass.
+Anouk Aimée is next as Demy’s titular lead in Lola and she’s followed closely by Delphine Seyrig and Silvia Pinal in Last Year in Marienbad and Viridiana respectively.
+Lastly, though Natalie Wood would get billing above her in West Side Story, it is Rita Moreno who steals the show and deserves a slot here.

 - The End of Summer